 International Service Projects

-During the 2018-2020 Biennium, two projects are being supported by the International Service Fund:
+During the 2020-2022 Biennium, four projects are being supported by the International Service Fund:

 UNICEF’s Let Us Learn is an integrated education program that is creating opportunities for vulnerable and excluded children, particularly girls, in Madagascar to realize their right to an education in a secure and protective environment.
 The project is focused on reaching out-of-school children, expanding girls’ education and improving quality outcomes for learners.

 Globally, 21% of girls are married before they turn 18, robbing them of their childhood.

 Each year, another 12 million girls under the age of 18 are married around the world.
 Child marriage is globally recognized as a harmful practice and a human rights violation.
 However, despite laws against it, the practice remains widespread and can be found in cultures, religions, ethnicities and countries around the world.

 Adolescents, especially girls, must have opportunities to empower themselves so they can speak up for their rights and develop the self-confidence and autonomy needed to take control of their lives and bodies.
 Significant inequities based on gender, age, geographic location, ethnicity and income persist for many Peruvian adolescents.

 Defined by the Peruvian government as the ages of 12 to 17, adolescents constitute 11.2% of the population, or 3.5 million people.
 However, adolescents are often considered neither children nor adults and find themselves in between.